Academic Catalog 2025-2026

 Change of Grade

-Faculty must submit Change of Grade forms to the Office of the Registrar to request a change.
-When the grade change has been processed, the student’s Program Director will be notified by the Registrar’s office.
+Faculty must submit a Change of Grade form to the Office of the Registrar to document a grade change.
+When the grade change has been processed, the student’s Program Director will be notified by the Registrar’s Office.

 Incomplete Grade

-• An “I” will be entered for the course on the student’s transcript.
-If the student fails to finish the Incomplete during the time allotted by the faculty member, the Registrar will record an "F" (Failure) on the student’s transcript.
+An “I” will be entered for the course on the student’s transcript.
+If the student fails to finish the Incomplete during the time allotted by the faculty member, or the Registrar's Office has not received a grade from the Faculty by the appropriate date noted above, the Registrar's Office will record an "F" (Failure) on the student’s transcript.

-• To be considered as a candidate for graduation or ordination, a student must resolve all incomplete grades at least three weeks before the date of graduation/ordination.
+To be considered as a candidate for graduation or ordination, a student's Incomplete grades must be changed with the Registrar's Office at least three weeks before the date of graduation/ordination.

-• In rare cases where due to illness or other extenuating circumstances a student receives an incomplete grade in the final year, the coursework must be resolved and submitted to the faculty member by March 15. the faculty member must submit the grade change form by April 1.
-If not resolved by April 1, the student will not graduate or be ordained.
+In rare cases where due to illness or other extenuating circumstances a student receives an Incomplete grade in the final year, the coursework must be resolved and submitted to the faculty member by March 15.
+The faculty member must submit the grade change form by March 31.
+If not resolved by March 31, the student will not graduate or be ordained.